 The neighborhood itself is beautifully flavor-rich with Latin American culture, and a welcome change from my own, diverse neighborhood up north in Edgewater.
 This was the canvas upon which I came across this Mercury Comet parked on the street not far from where my friends live, to the sounds of salsa and merengue music softly thumping in the background from a nearby house.
 This moment took my breath away.

 I’ve never seen a Mercury Comet of this vintage in the wild, or an actual comet.
-I was in the sixth grade in 1986 when Halley’s Comet made its most recent appearance to the naked, human eye.
-Much was made in my elementary school at the time of it being the only such comet visible perhaps twice in one lifetime – every 75-76 years.
+I was in elementary school in 1986 when Halley’s Comet made its most recent appearance to the naked, human eye.
+Much was made at the time of it being the only such comet visible perhaps twice in one lifetime – every 75-76 years.
 I missed seeing Halley’s Comet back then, which was actually my first thought when I spotted this car.
 My second thought was that its paint (which might have been original for all its wear) looked like the color of Comet cleanser.
 It was, literally, a Comet-colored Comet.

 This car has clearly led some kind of life, but it also looks completely stock and original – down to its painted steel wheels and dog-dish hubcaps.
 Referencing my title to this piece, perhaps this Comet hasn’t “fallen” so much as it has risen above what could certainly be much worse wear-and-tear from fifty-plus years of adventures.
 Even the trunk lid still has its pot-metal dealership emblem fastened to it, advertising one “Ron Butler” in a city and state I couldn’t quite make out.
 I didn’t risk taking interior shots, as house doors and windows were open, and I’ll admit it – I probably looked more than a little suspicious snapping all these photographs of this old Mercury.
 I’m glad I did, though.